rodeso/lbaw.4nswers/README_lbaw.md

 ## Introduction

-This README describes how to setup the development environment for LBAW.
+This README describes how to set up the development environment for LBAW.

-These instructions address the development with a local environment (with PhP installed) and Docker containers for PostgreSQL and pgAdmin.
+These instructions address the development with a local environment (with PHP installed) and Docker containers for PostgreSQL and pgAdmin.

 - [LBAW's framework](#lbaws-framework)
   - [Introduction](#introduction)